nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 #.
 Access http://localhost:8000/latest/index.html with your browser to see the documentation.

-To add other versions of the documentation to your local documentation output, build the versions from a tagged release and rename the :file:`html` folder to the respective version (for example, ``1.3.0``).
+To add other versions of the documentation to your local documentation output, build the versions from a tagged release and rename the :file:`html` folder to the respective version (for example, |release_number_tt|).